Cash Flow Valuation

 i = interest rate.

-n = numer of years.
+n = number of years.

 Example: The future value of $5,000 if invested for 7 years at 4% is $6,579.66.

-Explanation: $5,000 times (1.04)
+Explanation: $5,000 times (1.04)7=$6,579.66.

 Example.
 The present value of $10,000 received 4 years from now, assuming a rate of 5% would be $8,227.02.

-Explanation: ($10,000)/(1.05)
+Explanation: ($10,000)/(1.05)4.

 Cash Flow Valuation

-How to value cash flow - finite cash flow
+How to value cash flow (finite cash flow)

-- EVEN CASH FLOW
+• EVEN CASH FLOW

-My first example would be to find the present value of a series of equal payments made for a specific numer of years (this is also called an annuity).
+My first example would be to find the present value of a series of equal payments made for a specific number of years (this is also called an annuity).
 In the following example you will receive a cash flow of $1,000 for 4 years.
 To figure out the PV of the $4,000, you will want to take the first year's $1,000 and discount it for 1 year at 5%.
 Then take the second $1,000 and discount it for 2 years at 5%, etc.

-- UNEVEN CASH FLOW
+• UNEVEN CASH FLOW

 My second example is to find the future value of an uneven cash flow stream.
 This is called a terminal value.
 In this example, you will do this the same as the example above - there is no real difference here.

-How to value cash flow - infinite cash flow with no growth
+How to value cash flow (infinite cash flow)

-perpetuity.
+You will want to know how to figure out the present value of a cash flow that goes into the future for infinity.
+This is called a perpetuity.
 Theoretically, this is how some stocks (like large, stable companies like GE) are valued because people assume that companies like GE won't ever go out of business so their business is basically an infinite stream of cash flow (their dividends).
-The further you go into the future each dividend has a smaller present value then the preceeding one because it is being discounted more.
-In fact, if you far enouh into the future the present value of the future dividends eventually gets close to zero.
+The further you go into the future each dividend has a smaller present value then the preceding one because it is being discounted more.
+In fact, if you far enough into the future the present value of the future dividends eventually gets close to zero.
 Because of this the profits way out in the future actually contribute very little to the present value.
+When it comes to small and medium companies which you can't assume will be around forever, this formula is still very useful if you assume the company will be profitable for the foreseeable future (10-20 years).

-When it comes to valueing small and medium web sites it would probably be an error to assume your web site would go on forever into the future but this formula is still very useful if you assume you web page will be profitable for the forseeable future (10-20 years).
 Fortunately, when you have an infinite stream of equal cash flows you don't have to add up the present value of all the individual years because the present value of all those future cash flows conveniently equates to the following formula:

 PV (perpetuity) = Cash flow / interest rate

-The following example shows an example of a web site that makes $20,000 and is assumed to make that amount for the distant future.
 The present value of the cash flow is equal to $400,000. ($20,000/.05 = $400,000)

-How to value cash flow - infinite cash flow with fixed growth
+• Infinite cash flow with fixed growth

 PV = Cash flow / (interest rate - growth rate)